NextFaze/flutter_manup/README.md

     );
   }
 ```

 ### Exception Handling

 `validate` will throw a `ManUpException` if the lookup failed for any reason.
 Most likely, this will be caused
-by the device being offline and unable to retreive the metadata.
+by the device being offline and unable to retrieve the metadata.
 It is up to you how you want to handle this in your app.
 Some apps, where a supported version is critical, should probably not run unless the version was validated successfully.
 However, for other apps, there's probably no problem and the app should continue running.